 Rockford is a city located in Winnebago County Illinois.
-Rockford has a 2020 population of 168,468.
 It is also the county seat of Winnebago County.
 With a 2020 population of 144,213, it is the 5th largest city in Illinois (after Chicago, , , and ) and the 186th largest city in the United States .
-Rockford is currently declining at a rate of -0.45% annually and its population has decreased by -5.56% since the most recent census, which recorded a population of 152,871 in 2010.
+Rockford is currently declining at a rate of -0.48% annually and its population has decreased by -5.66% since the most recent census, which recorded a population of 152,871 in 2010.
 Spanning over 65 miles, Rockford has a population density of 2,240 people per square mile.

 It is located in both Winnebago County, where it serves as the county seat, and a small portion of the city is also located in Ogle County.
 By population, Rockford is the third largest city in Illinois, and it is the largest city outside of the Chicago metro area.

 Rockford, IL Religion Statistics